 Only July 16, 2019, the Information Technology and Innovation Foundation held a panel discussion in the Rayburn House Office Building on the current state and future potential of robotics across all sectors of the U.S. economy.

 SoftBank's humanoid robot, Pepper, delivered opening remarks.
 Congressman Mike Doyle also spoke, stressing that robotics and related fields will drive the economy in the coming decades.
 As such, it is critical that the United States remain a leader.

 ITIF President Rob Atkinson then continued the conversation about the importance of investment in robotic technology.
 He noted how the United States is not adopting robots as fast as it should.
 Raising productivity will play a critical role in maintaining and growing the country’s economy, and robotics are a key way to increase productivity.

 Then Jeff Burnstein, President of the Association for Advancing Automation, discussed the growing importance and prominence of automation technology.
 He noted how robots help to improve human lives in various fields, including professional services, households, and entertainment.
 Service robots have also filled jobs where there is a shortage of workers.

-Eric Krotkov, Chief Science Office for Toyota Research, then explained how robots can help our again society; robots can address physical needs, as well as social isolation and loneliness.
+Eric Krotkov, Chief Science Office for Toyota Research, then explained how robots can help our aging society; robots can address physical needs, as well as social isolation and loneliness.

 Then Stuart Shepherd, Regional Sales Director of America for Universal Robots, further discussed the importance of making robotic automation accessible.
 He noted that robotic automation can easy to use for all businesses, stressing that human-robot collaboration is 85% more productive than the work of humans or robots alone.
 He also added that the government should focus on enabling domestic industries, educating on how to apply technology, and enabling employment.